Paws behind bars logo of the Wisconsin Puppy Mill Project, Inc.

 • This is Tag 19, who not only wore her number on a rusty chain around her neck for about 10 years, but also had cattle tags punched through both of her ears.A "puppy mill" is a facility that continuously breeds female dogs and then houses the females and their puppies in deplorable conditions.
 Inadequate food, water, sanitation, year-round exposure to the elements and dilapidated housing are commonplace.

-• Many puppies sold from these mills suffer from chronic physical ailments and may be fearful of people and other animals.
+• Many puppies sold from any of these mills, USDA licensed or not, suffer from chronic physical ailments and may be fearful of people and other animals.
 The animals are sold on farms or are transported in bulk caging [trucked] to pet stores across the country.

 • The breeders are raising "livestock" but selling their product as pets.
 The dogs are kept in cages with wire floors.
 They never get any exercise.
 Medical attention is non-existent.
 Water is minimal, probably frozen in wintertime.
 Food is scarce and usually moldy.